n8n-io/n8n-docs/docs/source-control/using.md

 To pull work from Git, select **Pull** <span class="inline-image">![Pull icon](/_images/source-control/pull-icon.png)</span> in the main menu.

---8<-- "_snippets/environments/push-pull-menu-state.md"
+--8<-- "_snippets/source-control/push-pull-menu-state.md"

 n8n may display a warning that:

 > Some remote changes are going to override some of your local changes.
 Are you sure you want to continue?

-Select **Pull and override** if you want to override your local work with the content in Git.
+Select **Pull and override** to override your local work with the content in Git.

+[TODO: who owns workflows on pull?]

+### Workflow owner may change

+When you pull from Git to an n8n instance, the workflow owner may change.
+If the same owner is available on both instances, the owner remains the same.
+If the original owner isn't on the new instance, n8n sets the instance owner as the workflow owner.

 ## Send your work to Git